 - Kosher salt: To taste, just enough to make everything pop

-This fresh peach salsa is incredibly forgiving, so feel free to tweak it based on what you love or have on hand.
+This peach jalapeño salsa is easy to tweak depending on your heat preference or what you have on hand.

-Nothing complicated here — just a few helpful tricks to make sure this fresh peach salsa shines.
+Nothing complicated here — just a few simple tricks to keep the salsa fresh, bright, and flavorful.

-- Dice small and even: A fine, uniform dice gives you better texture and a little bit of everything in each bite.
+- Dice everything evenly — Small pieces give you the best texture and a little bit of everything in each bite.

 Equipment